NOA-ReACT/PollyXT-SCC-Pipelines/docs/convert-scc.rst

 * :code:`--start-time`: When to start the first file (see below for format).
 If `end-hour` is defined, a file of the chosen length will be created.
 Otherwise the intervals will start from this time.
 * :code:`--end-time`: In combination with :code:`--start-time`, you can also set the end time.
 For example, you could generate a file from
   09:42 up until 10:11.
 Cannot be used without :code:`--start-time`.
+* :code:`--system-id-day=`: Optionally, override the system configuration ID used for morning measurements.
+* :code:`--system-id-night=`: Optionally, override the system configuration ID used for night measurements.

 The files are by default split in 1 hour files when they are converted to SCC files.